zitadel/zitadel-examples/b2b-nextjs/README.md

 ### Application Setup

-To setup this sample you have to create a project and an application in your organization first.
+To setup this sample you have to create a project and an application in your organization (eg, `B2B-Demo`) first.

 Open [Console](https://console.zitadel.ch/projects) and create a new project.
-Let's call it `B2B-Demo`.
+Let's call it `Project`.

 Then on the project detail page click on new application and enter a name for this app.
-Let's call this one `Portal`.
+Let's call this one `portal-web`.
 Select `Web`, continue, `PKCE`, then enter `http://localhost:3000/api/auth/callback/zitadel` for the redirect, post redirect can be kept empty.
 Then press on `create`.

 Copy the clientId as you will need this in your apps environment configuration file later.